NovaPlayBuild/hyperplay-docs/developer-docs/api/erc20-transfer-example.md

 {% endtab %}

 {% tab title="Unreal Blueprints" %}
-If you have the HyperPlay plugin installed, copy and paste the following into a Blueprint Graph for an example of how to send ERC20 tokens using the $FAU ERC20 contract deployed at 0xBA62BCfcAaFc6622853cca2BE6Ac7d845BC0f2Dc on Goerli.
+If you have the NovaPlay plugin installed, copy and paste the following into a Blueprint Graph for an example of how to send ERC20 tokens using the $FAU ERC20 contract deployed at 0xBA62BCfcAaFc6622853cca2BE6Ac7d845BC0f2Dc on Goerli.

 ```
 Begin Object Class=/Script/BlueprintGraph.K2Node_AsyncAction Name="K2Node_AsyncAction_16"